TylerHillery/homelab/README.md

 ## Metrics Collection

 Each PC will run an [OTel Collector](https://opentelemetry.io/docs/collector/) as a [systemd-managed binary service](https://opentelemetry.io/docs/collector/install/binary/linux/#automatic-service-configuration) using the [host metrics receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/hostmetricsreceiver).
-Each collector will use the [OTLP gRPC exporter](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlpexporter) to send metrics to a centrall deployed [gateway collector](https://opentelemetry.io/docs/collector/deployment/gateway/).
+Each collector will use the [OTLP gRPC exporter](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlpexporter) to send metrics to a central deployed [gateway collector](https://opentelemetry.io/docs/collector/deployment/gateway/).

 The gateway collector acts as a central aggregation point for all other collectors and is deployed on a single PC.
 The gateway collector will then fan out the data to multiple exporters: